 I am a firm adherant to the dream of Dr. Muhammad Yunus, the 2006 Nobel Peace Prize winner and ‘Father’ of microfinance, to put poverty into museums; or, as I like to put it, to put poverty out of business.
 My work has been featured in Providence Business News, the Providence Journal, the Providence Phoenix, the Federal Reserve Bank of Boston’s quarterly publication, the Rhode Island Small Business Journal, CNN and other print, radio and television media.

-I am proud to be the Treasurer of the Board of Directors of the Credit Builders Alliance, a national nonprofit that enables nonprofit lenders to build the credit score of their borrowers.
+I am proud to be the Treasurer of the Board of Directors of the Credit Builders Alliance, a national nonprofit that enables nonprofit lenders to build the credit score of their borrowers, as well as a member of the Board of the Community Reinvestment Fund, one of the largest nonprofit lenders in the country.
 I have published my ideas in the Huffington Post, Treehugger.com and the Stanford Social Innovation Review, to name a few examples.

 email : firstname.lastname@example.org